-When an entire holiday is centered around eating—no, gorging on—calorie-laden foods, it can be difficult to follow a certain meal plan that isn’t quite as generous.
+When an entire holiday is centered around eating—no, gorging on—traditionally calorie-laden foods, it can be difficult to follow a certain meal plan that isn’t quite as generous.
 Most of us don’t want to offend a host or seem ungrateful to other guests, so we often keep quiet about our needs.
-If you’re following the Paleo diet, then one quick scan of Thanksgiving’s common dishes will leave you with not much more than a few scoops of green beans and hopefully a slice of organic wild turkey to eat in that polite silence.
-That’s not very festive or filling.
+If you’re following the paleo diet, then one quick scan of Thanksgiving’s common dishes will leave you with a few scoops of green beans, and hopefully a slice of organic wild turkey to eat in that polite silence, at best.

-Instead of crossing your fingers for at least one edible dish this Thanksgiving, or vowing to skip the meal altogether, ask your host if you can prepare one of these 10 Paleo-approved recipes to share on the buffet line.
-From sides like cauliflower potato salad and cauliflower stuffing to desserts including apple crisps and pumpkin pie, we’re sure you won’t be the only one who is interested in these healthy and delicious options.
-Plus, we also included breakfast items like a gingerbread smoothie and pumpkin bread so you don’t have to worry about going hungry in the morning, either.
-This is a day of eating, as you know, and with a few minor adjustments, you can definitely still take part.
+Whether you're looking for a paleo-appropriate dish this Thanksgiving, or are just interested in whipping up something new in the kitchen, ask your host if you can prepare one of these 13 paleo-approved recipes to share on the buffet line.
+From sides to mains, we also included breakfast items like a gingerbread smoothie, and pumpkin bread.
+This is a day of eating, as you know, and with a few minor adjustments, paleo diet followers can definitely still take part.

 Pumpkin Pie Keto Bombs